 In July 2019, I went with a pair of workstations – a custom gaming computer (Bahamut) that I built and an iMac Pro to meet my gaming and productivity needs, respectively.
 Prior to this, I built Orion, Zeratul, Overmind and Tassadar.
 There’s something very rewarding about building your own computer and seeing technology evolve each passing year! 🙂

 MacBooks have served my mobile computing needs since 2008.
 I’m currently rocking a 2020 M1 MacBook Pro 13″ for tasks that my iPad Pro cannot easily accomplish.

 Hercules is my Drobo 8D storage repository directly attached to my iMac Pro via Thunderbolt 3.
 I can remotely access my files, backup my computers, host websites, and stream multimedia to my Apple TV via Plex.

-After dabbling in the Android tablet arena over many years, I never found the experience I was looking for.
-It was time to expand my realm of mobile platforms to include iOS, so I purchased the 32 GB iPad Pro in January 2017 with an Apple Smart Keyboard and ultimately an Apple Pencil to round out this powerful, portable device.
-It’s definitely my go-to at work or while studying.
+Dabbling in the Android tablet arena over many years, I never found the experience I was looking for.
+I purchased the iPad Pro in January 2017 with an Apple Pencil and ultimately upgraded to the 10.5″ iPad Pro in April 2018 with an Apple Smart Keyboard.

-Here are the other smartphones I’ve owned (starting with the most recent): Google Pixel (current), Huawei Nexus 6P, Motorola Nexus 6 (backup), HTC One M8, Samsung Galaxy Note 2, Samsung Galaxy Nexus, Motorola Droid Bionic, Apple iPhone 4 16GB, Motorola Droid X, Motorola Droid, BlackBerry Tour 9630, Samsung Omnia i910, LG Voyager VX-10000, Palm Treo 700w
+Here are the other smartphones I’ve owned starting with the most recent: iPhone XS Max, iPhone X, Google Pixel 2, Google Pixel (backup), Huawei Nexus 6P, Motorola Nexus 6, HTC One M8, Samsung Galaxy Note 2, Samsung Galaxy Nexus, Motorola Droid Bionic, Apple iPhone 4, Motorola Droid X, Motorola Droid, BlackBerry Tour 9630, Samsung Omnia i910, LG Voyager VX-10000, Palm Treo 700w